microsoft/language-server-protocol/specification.md

 - servers can more dynamically react to client features.
 Capabilities can now be registered and unregistered after the initialize request using the new `client/registerCapability` and `client/unregisterCapability`.
 This for example allows servers to react to settings or configuration changes without a restart.
 - add support for `textDocument/willSave` notification and `textDocument/willSaveWaitUntil` request.
 - add support for `textDocument/documentLink` request.
-- add a `rootUri` property to the initializeParams in favour of the `rootPath` property.
+- add a `rootUri` property to the initializeParams in favor of the `rootPath` property.